phyzical/advent-of-code/README.md

 just a repo for my mucking around learning new languages with advent of code

-to run any question simply `make YEAR-QUESTION-PART` i.e `make 2017-1-1`
+to run any question simply `make solve` and follow the prompts

+Also make sure to set your session token in .env `export AOC_SESSION=OSEMTHYING`

 <details>
 <summary>2015</summary>